The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 The Tesla Model 3 comes in three configurations:

-- Standard Range Plus (rear wheel drive)
+- Base model (rear wheel drive)

 - Long Range (four wheel drive)